rluedde/ml_algorithms/README.md

 # Future Work

-Potentially add logistic regression. naive Bayes, or a decision tree of some sort.
+* Add logistic regression, naive Bayes, or a decision tree of some sort

 # Contributions